A Call for Women to Rise – The Awakened Woman Conference, Bali 2016

 My dear sisters:

 There is something deeply wrong with our world when a celebrity breaks down in tears at a prestigious book launch in New York telling the audience her first experience of ‘pussy’ was abuse.
 The celebrity just mentioned is Gabrielle Bernstein.
-The book launch was for Pussy, A Reclamation written by Regena Thomashauser.
+The book launch was for Pussy, A Reclamation written by Regena Thomashauer (Mama Gena)

-To raise the intensity on that Thomashauser goes on to ask who in the audience can relate to this experience.
+To raise the intensity on that Thomashauer goes on to ask who in the audience can relate to this experience.

 Nearly every single woman raises her hand.
 There are around 800 of them.